Xinyuan-LilyGO/LilyGo-LoRa-Series/docs/en/t_beam_1w_lr2021/t_beam_1w_lr2021.md

 > \[!IMPORTANT]
 >
-> LDO EN pin is control pin inside the module:
+> The LDO EN pin controls the power supply of LoRa.
 >
 > 1. High level turns on the Radio
 > 2. Low level turns off the Radio